 Last May, when Steven, a Comcast technician, replaced the worn and frayed flag on Joe Cordo’s front porch in Mashpee, Mr. Cordo was grateful for the gesture.

 Mr. Cordo noted, “Thank you Comcast and Comcast flag replacement volunteers for the beautiful new flag!
 And, I’m especially thankful to those who sacrificed to make it possible to fly it and all it represents.”

 On Veterans Day we think of and thank Veterans everywhere, including many of our employees.
 Our company and employees support the military community in a number of ways, including Comcast’s free flag replacement program available to Greater Boston area residents.

-Flags are replaced for local residents, nonprofits and small businesses, regardless of whether they are Comcast customers.
-In addition, the old flags are retired in accordance with military protocols by our veteran employees accustomed with those procedures who volunteered to be a part of this effort.
+Local residents, nonprofits and small businesses can request replacement flags regardless of whether or not they are Comcast customers.
+Old flags are retired in accordance with military protocols by our veteran employees accustomed with those procedures who volunteered to be a part of this effort.
 We’ve termed these volunteers “flag ambassadors” and they’re available to assist with flag replacement throughout the region.